Lukas Vermeer's manual sample ratio mismatch (SRM) checker

-Quickly learn if your data is randomized properly or not
+Quickly learn if your data is randomized properly (or not).

 Screenshot of Lukas Vermeer's manual SRM checker.